scacner/project-bot/README.md

 To update items already on the project board, the following rules are available:

-- `add_label`: (requires exactly one argument, the string representing the name of the label) Adds label to item moved to the column the rule is located
+- `add_label`: (requires exactly one argument, the string representing the name of the label) Adds defined label to item
 - `assign_issue_on_branch_create`: When a branch is created that starts with a valid number of an unassigned issue that's in a Project with this rule listed, the issue is assigned to the branch creator.
 Note: because this rule does not move an item on a Project board, the rule can be placed in any Project column.

 ## Other